elsehow/simple-charm/README.md

     charm(path, [emitter, event], ...)

-path refers to some file that exposes a function.

-argument to this function will be a Kefir stream, one for each `[emitter, event]` pair passed to charm.
+path refers to some file that exposes a function. the arguments to this function will be Kefir streams, one for each `[emitter, event]` pair passed to charm.

+this function returns a Kefir stream as well - a stream of return values from the function in app.js every time app.js is saved and hot-reloaded, the new return value is emitted into to this stream.

+be sure to pass `charm` the absolute path of your script. see example.